paradoxuum/centurion/README.md

 ## About

-Commander is a flexible and extensible command framework built for roblox-ts.
+Commander is a command framework built for roblox-ts.

 - Commands are defined using decorators in an easy and readable manner.
 - Custom argument types can be created, allowing for a great deal of flexibility for your commands.